-The second search query was for the iPhone 6.
-Because Qatar has a smartphone penetration rate of over 75%, one would expect to see more ads in Arabic for this search query.
-Despite this, there was just one ad for the iPhone 6.
+The second search query was for the iPhone 13.
+Because Qatar has a smartphone penetration rate of 99%, one would expect to see more ads in Arabic for this search query.
+Despite this, there were no ads for the iPhone 13.
 Below is a screenshot of the relevant SERP:

 Like the Toyota search, this search query for Google.com returned very different results.
 All of the ad ‘real estate’ available in a Google SERP is utilized for this search query.
 Additionally, Product Listing Ads (PLAs) for the iPhone appear in the US.
 PLAs are currently not available in Qatar.

 Despite Qatar’s small landmass compared to other countries in the region, there are still geo-targeting opportunities.
 The majority of Qatar’s population live close to city centers.